+ -

 Benefits from the Hadith

-1. The Hadīth warns us against associating with the people of deviation and religious innovations and those who raise ambiguous issues with the aim of misleading people and casting doubts into their hearts.
-As for those who kindly ask about matters they find confusing so as to gain the right knowledge, they are not to blame, and their questions should be answered.
-People of the first type, however, should not be answered; but they should be rebuked.
+2. The Hadīth warns against associating with the people of deviation and religious innovations and those who raise ambiguous issues with the aim of misleading people and casting doubts into their hearts.

-4. Part of the wisdom behind making some of the Qur’an's verses ambiguous is to show the superiority of scholars to others and highlight the limitations of people's minds, so that they may submit to their Creator and acknowledge their own deficiency.
+7. Part of the wisdom behind making some of the Qur’an's verses ambiguous is to show the superiority of scholars to others and to highlight the limitations of people's minds, so that they may submit to their Creator and acknowledge their own deficiencies.